 Typically in MAIL literature, it has been shown that matching occupancy measures of each agent individually is sufficient (see Proposition 2, ~\cite{song2018multi}).
-Therefore, we compare our approach to a simplified CTDE Diffusion variation, which we call Vanilla CTDE, that simply imitates each agent in the environment without accounting for other agents.
+Therefore, we compare our approach to a simplified Diffusion variation, which we call Vanilla \maulik{Diffusion} that simply imitates each agent in the environment without accounting for other agents.
 This means that each agent's observation only encompasses their own state and the environment around them, but all agents' models share a loss according to \eqref{eq:total_loss} during training time.
 Note, we do not directly compare against LatentToM and MADiff because they offer a different level of decentralization that depends on an attention mechanism that predicts states and a consensus embedding, while MIMIC-D operates on strictly local observations that achieve implicit coordination.